Contaminant and biomarkers databases

 library(jsonlite)

-fieldwork_json = fromJSON("https://v2-api.npolar.no/biology/fielddata/?page=..&includeData=true")
+fieldwork_json = fromJSON("v2Fieldworkbiology.json")

-lab_json = fromJSON("https://v2-api.npolar.no/biology/fielddata/_all_/ecotox/?page=..&includeData=true")
+lab_json = fromJSON("v2Ecotox.json")

 # Traverse JSON hierarchy

-fieldwork_df = fieldwork_json$items$data
+fieldwork_df = fieldwork_json$results

-lab_df = lab_json$items$data
+lab_df = lab_json$results

 # Ways of viewing and see columns by using names